Portugal, Green Coast & Barcelona – Highlights of northern Spain

 Departure days of the tour

-Sightseeing city tours in Lisbon, Porto, Santiago de Compostela, Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Glass bottom boat trip in Galicia with mussel & wine tasting / Evening transfer to Restauradores Square in Lisbon, Ramblas and Plaza de Catalunya in Barcelona / Ticket admission: Old cellars in Porto, National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Cable car to Bom Jesus Sanctuary in Braga / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at first class hotels / Daily breakfast buffet and 1 dinner / Travel insurance.
+Sightseeing city tours in Lisbon, Porto, Santiago de Compostela, Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Glass bottom boat trip in Galicia with mussel & wine tasting / Evening transfer to Restauradores Square in Lisbon, Ramblas and Plaza de Catalunya in Barcelona / Ticket admission: Old cellars in Porto, National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Cable car to Bom Jesus Sanctuary in Braga / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at first class hotels / Daily breakfast buffet / Travel insurance.

 |PRICES PER PERSON IN EUROS (SEASON 2022 – 2023)

 |SINGLE ROOM||from 1840 €|